lucaspena/agt-proof-of-stake/report.md

 the prtocol for our analysis.

 ## Preliminaries

+TODO: figures with Maude definitions for each definition?

 In this section, we go into detail regarding definitions needed to understand the speicific algorithm we are modelling.
 Most definitions are taken from